DontTalkJustTravel

 • Set a meet-up point with your group (service can get spotty in big crowds).

 Santo Domingo is perfect if you want Carnival plus nightlife, restaurants, and a “real city weekend” all in one.
+It’s the best choice for travelers who want the vibe without committing to the most intense crowd scene.

 What it feels like

-• Bigger parade energy with a more “organized” feel
+• Bigger parade energy with a more organized feel

 • Easy to pair with Zona Colonial nights (bars, live music, walkable streets)